-- helicopter landing areas shall be managed in accordance with, and comply with, the recommended noise limits specified in New Zealand Standard.
-Noise Management and Land Use Planning for Helicopter Landing Areas (NZS 6807:1994). - 22) The Table 4 and Condition 22(c) noise limits do not apply to the following: - noise generated by navigational aids, safety signals, warning devices, and emergency pressure relief valves, and - b) noise generated by emergency work arising from the need to protect life or limb or prevent loss or serious damage to property, or minimise or prevent environmental damage, and - commercial firework displays. - 23) The Table 4 and Condition 22(c) noise limits do not apply to temporary military training.
-Noise generated by temporary military training must meet the following: - for weapons firing and/or the use of explosives: - notice must be provided to the Regional Council at least five working days prior to the commencement of the activity, and - the activity must comply with the following minimum separation distances to the notional boundary of any noise sensitive activity: 500 metres from 7:00am to 7:00pm, and 1250 metres from 7:00pm to 7:00am, and - iii. where the minimum separation distances specified above cannot be met, then the activity shall comply with the following peak sound pressure level when measured at the notional boundary of any noise sensitive activity: 95dBC from 7:00am to 7:00pm, and 85dBC from 7:00pm to 7:00am, and - mobile noise sources must comply with the noise limits set out in Tables 2 and 3 of New Zealand Standard Acoustics - Construction Noise (NZS 6803:1999), with reference to 'construction noise' taken to refer to mobile noise sources13, and - c) fixed (stationary) noise sources must comply with the noise limits set out in Table 7 below when measured at the notional boundary of any noise sensitive activity.
+- c) helicopter landing areas shall be managed in accordance with, and comply with, the recommended noise limits specified in New Zealand Standard.
+Noise Management and Land Use Planning for Helicopter Landing Areas (NZS 6807:1994). - 23) The Table 4: Noise limits and condition (22)(c) noise limits do not apply to the following: - a) noise generated by navigational aids, safety signals, warning devices, and emergency pressure relief valves, and - b) noise generated by emergency work arising from the need to protect life or limb or prevent loss or serious damage to property, or minimise or prevent environmental damage, and - c) commercial firework displays. - 24) The Table 4: Noise limits and condition (22)(c) noise limits do not apply to temporary military training.
+Noise generated by temporary military training must meet the following: - a) for weapons firing and/or the use of explosives: - i. notice must be provided to the Regional Council at least five working days prior to the commencement of the activity, and

+- ii. the activity must comply with the following minimum separation distances to the notional boundary of any noise sensitive activity: 500 metres from 7:00am to 7:00pm, and 1,250 metres from 7:00pm to 7:00am, and - iii. where the minimum separation distances specified above cannot be met, then the activity shall comply with the following peak sound pressure level when measured at the notional boundary of any noise sensitive activity: 95dBC from 7:00am to 7:00pm, and 85dBC from 7:00pm to 7:00am, and - b) mobile noise sources must comply with the noise limits set out in Tables 2 and 3 of New Zealand Standard Acoustics Construction Noise (NZS 6803:1999), with reference to 'construction noise' taken to refer to mobile noise sources15, and - c) fixed (stationary) noise sources must comply with the noise limits set out in Table 7: Noise limits temporary military training when measured at the notional boundary of any noise sensitive activity.

-Fixed (stationary) noise sources (other than firing of weapons and explosives) include power generation, heating, ventilation or air conditioning systems, or water or wastewater pumping/treatment systems.
+Note: Fixed (stationary) noise sources (other than firing of weapons and explosives) include power generation, heating, ventilation or air conditioning systems, or water or wastewater pumping/treatment systems.